Listening to a Hines Managing Director Explain How a $3B Project Actually Moves

 The capital discussion made leverage feel very concrete

-He shared that the target investor return is often around 16% to 18% on a levered basis, while development loans at that time could be something like Libor plus 200 to 300 basis points.
+Target investor returns are often around 16% to 18% on a levered basis, while development loans at that time were Libor plus 200 to 300 basis points.
+The spread between those two numbers — equity cost versus debt cost — is most of why leverage matters at all.

 At the same time, it was also framed as a balance.
 More leverage can improve returns, but only if the project is strong enough to carry that structure.